yepengding/BoostAuth/README.md

 time.

 BoostAuth provides a unified authentication service for all other systems provided in the Boost Plan.
-It uses JWT (JSON Web Token) style for the main functionalities, including: register, login, logout, and token verification.
+It uses JWT (JSON Web Token) style for the main functionalities, including: register, login, logout, email service, and token verification.

 ## Setup